100% Whole Wheat Cinnamon Rolls

 Everyone has a homemade cinnamon roll recipe.
 I’ve waded through dozens of church and school cookbooks, and there’s always at least one.
 The variations are endless – in the dough, in the filling, in the baking process.
 So finding one that works for you is important.

-I modified a church recipe to make these 100% Whole Wheat Cinnamon rolls.
+I modified a church recipe to make these 100% Whole Wheat Cinnamon Rolls.
 I use all organic ingredients, but I’ve listed the recipe just as noted in the book – I’ll let you decide how organic you want to make it.
-As usual, my comments are in green.

 100% Whole Wheat Cinnamon Rolls